CiscoDevNet/terraform-provider-intersight/website/docs/d/recommendation_physical_item.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `capacity`:(int) Capacity of the physical entity added.
+* `configuration_path`:(string) Configuration path for the physical entity to be used when ordering it through the Cisco Commerce Workspace.
 * `nr_count`:(int) Count of number of items/devices to be added.For example, number of disks to add on a node PhysicalItem in case of HyperFlex Cluster recommendation.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.